How much space does it take to store food long term?

 How much room does it take to store dry goods?

-Unless you specifically purchase these items in long-term storage containers, like sealed buckets, they will need to be stored in a sturdier container.
+Dry goods can be a very compact way to store a lot of food, and of course dry goods are very shelf-stable.
+Unless you specifically purchase these items in long-term food storage containers, like sealed buckets, they will need to be repacked in a sturdier container.
 That will prevent spoilage and insect or rodent issues.

 Most dry goods are sold in 1, 5, 10, 25 and 50 pound increments, so those are the numbers I’m using for this.